Blood as food: France

 In France, there is "sanquette", a solidified/curd blood in a pan, and "boudin noir", a sort of sausage.

 Germany

 In Northern Germany pig's blood used to be traditionally mixed with vinegar, scraps, spices and sugar to make schwarzsauer.
 It is eaten warm or preserved in jars.
 Changes in taste and lifestyle have made this an uncommon dish.

 Greece

 In ancient Lakedaimon, the Greek city-state of Sparta, the black broth was common: a soup with pork meat and blood.

 Hungary

-In Hungary, hagymás vér (pan-fried pig's blood with onions) and véres hurka (a kind of blood sausage made with pig's blood, bacon, pork, rice, onion, salt and various herbs and spices) are common winter foods.
+In Hungary, hagymás vér (pan-fried pig's/mangalica's blood with onions) often served with hot peppers and véres hurka (a kind of blood sausage made with pig's blood, bacon, pork, rice, onion, salt and various herbs and spices) are common winter foods.
+The dark mahagony colored Véres pite (bloody pie) is also made.
+Pig slaughter is considered a cultural event, when the villagers feast together.
+Here, all parts of the pig are used, from its blood and cloven hoof (out of which they make körömpörkölt) to its head.
+In fact, the pig's heart and lungs are also often consumed.

+In the old days, they also used to make a soup/sauce called Black soup (fekete leves) out of it, similar to svartsoppa.
+Currently, the word black soup (in Hungary) is used to describe an unpleasant obligation, an impending sudden negative event.
+Legend has it that the Turks invited a Hungarian nobleman to dinner.
+The soldiers were ordered to attack him when "The black soup is still left" was said, hence the phrase.

 Italy

 In Italy, the sanguinaccio dolce is a pudding made with pig blood, chocolate, sugar, pine nuts, raisins and milk.

 Biroldo is a blood sausage traditionally made with parts of pigs offal like heart, lungs and tongues.